-Data Collection and Management: The consultant will organize and supervise the data collection process, as well as conduct quality assurance of the data collected.
+Data Collection and Management: The consultant will develop data collection tools (questionnaires, interview guides, etc.) in coordination with the BRIGHT technical team to achieve the objectives of the environmental analysis.
+The consultant will organize and supervise the data collection process, as well as conduct quality assurance of the data collected.
 The consultant will also be responsible for all supervision, logistics, and transportation of data collection teams.
 The consultant will be expected to provide a detailed plan on the data collection process, including timelines, personnel (enumerators, supervisors), platforms, and tools.
+The data collection process must be participatory, inclusive, respect the local context, and follow good practices on quality, attribution, and validation of data and analysis.
+At the completion of the assignment, the consultant will hand over all raw data and files to NI.

 Data Analysis: The consultant will be responsible to conduct data analysis on the data collected during the environmental analysis.
-Data analysis will include indicator calculations of all environmental related indicators listed in the PMF (please refer to Section 3.3.), as well as descriptive statistics which describe the characteristics of the dataset should be calculated as a first step in the analysis.
+Data analysis will include indicator calculations of all environmental related indicators listed in the project's Performance Management Framework (PMF) as indicated in Table 1, as well as descriptive statistics which describe the characteristics of the dataset should be calculated as a first step in the analysis.